We’ll say it again: it is important to remember that all federal, state and local laws still exist in and around Black Rock City.

 Adults aged 21 and over are permitted under Nevada law to possess and transport up to one ounce of marijuana (and up to ⅛ ounce of concentrated marijuana) and marijuana paraphernalia within the state (but not on federal land, where the Black Rock City event takes place).
 In Nevada, the use of marijuana in public places other than licensed cannabis consumption lounges is still prohibited, as is possession or transportation of more than an ounce (which could be evidence of trafficking under state law).
 Other restrictions also apply.

 See Nevada Revised Statutes Chapters 678A and 678D for the full text of Nevada’s laws regulating medical and recreational marijuana.
-Remember that marijuana remains illegal under federal law, and BLM may cite anyone in Black Rock City for possession of any amount.
+Remember that marijuana remains illegal under federal law, and the BLM may cite anyone in Black Rock City for possession of any amount.

 Prescription drugs must be transported with the prescription and kept in the bottle you received from the pharmacist at all times.